TotallyNotRajat/GoogleHomepage/README.txt

-This is a recreation on the Google homepage made by Rajat Tiwari.
+This is a recreation of the Google homepage made by Rajat Tiwari.